nospaceships/node-storage-device-info/README.md

  * Support Node.js 0.12.x using the Native Abstractions for Node interface

+## Version 1.1.1 - 10/06/2015

+ * Update two missed variable instantiations to use NanNew

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.